peteroupc/peteroupc.github.io/randomfunc.md

 [^99]: Osada, R., Funkhouser, T., et al., "Shape Distributions", _ACM Transactions on Graphics 21(4), Oct.
 2002.

-[^100]: Grimme, C., "Picking a Uniformly Random Point from an Arbitrary Simplex", 2015.

-[^101]: Weisstein, Eric W.  "[**Hypersphere Point Picking**](http://mathworld.wolfram.com/HyperspherePointPicking.html)".
+[^100]: Weisstein, Eric W.  "[**Hypersphere Point Picking**](http://mathworld.wolfram.com/HyperspherePointPicking.html)".
 From MathWorld&mdash;A Wolfram Web Resource.

-[^102]: Voelker, A.R., Gosmann, J., Stewart, T.C., "Efficiently sampling vectors and coordinates from the _n_-sphere and _n_-ball", Jan.
+[^101]: Voelker, A.R., Gosmann, J., Stewart, T.C., "Efficiently sampling vectors and coordinates from the _n_-sphere and _n_-ball", Jan.
 4, 2017.

-[^103]: See the _Mathematics Stack Exchange_ question titled "Random multivariate in hyperannulus", `questions/1885630`.
+[^102]: See the _Mathematics Stack Exchange_ question titled "Random multivariate in hyperannulus", `questions/1885630`.

-[^104]: See the _Stack Overflow_ question "Uniform sampling (by volume) within a cone", `questions/41749411`.
+[^103]: See the _Stack Overflow_ question "Uniform sampling (by volume) within a cone", `questions/41749411`.
 Square and cube roots replaced with maximums.

-[^105]: Reference: [**"Sphere Point Picking"**](http://mathworld.wolfram.com/SpherePointPicking.html) in MathWorld (replacing inverse cosine with `atan2` equivalent).
+[^104]: Reference: [**"Sphere Point Picking"**](http://mathworld.wolfram.com/SpherePointPicking.html) in MathWorld (replacing inverse cosine with `atan2` equivalent).

-[^106]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965.)", arXiv:2108.00965.
+[^105]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965.)", arXiv:2108.00965.

-[^107]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
+[^106]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
 4, 2018; as well as Micciancio, D. and Walter, M., "Gaussian sampling over the integers: Efficient, generic, constant-time", in Annual International Cryptology Conference, August 2017 (pp. 455-485).

 <a id=Appendix></a>
 ## Appendix